 The Pipeline is the heart of the applicant tracking process in PCRecruiter, and this week’s Two Minute Tuesday shows you how to get even more out of it by customizing the data fields you see on your screen.

 If you have any comments or suggestions for something we can explain in about two minutes, send an email to email@example.com

-For more Two Minute Tuesdays, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
+We’ll look at more powerful things you can do with your Pipeline in future videos, but that’s it for this week’s Two Minute Tuesday.
+For more, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
 If you have any suggestions for future episodes, send an email to firstname.lastname@example.org.